Bruno-R29/Simbrief-autoprint-flightplan-to-POS/README.md

 Edit the script and change:

-folder_to_monitor = r"C:\Temp" to your desired folder or just create a folder called Temp in your C:\ directory other settings can be edited such as font size, spacing, print stop position, and sleep time
+folder_to_monitor = r"C:\Temp" to your desired folder or just create a folder called Temp in your C:\ directory other settings can be edited such as font size, spacing, print stop position, and sleep time, these are marked with comments when you edit the script

 It uses Leonardo MD80 ACARS format within simbrief downloader